Tanzu-Solutions-Engineering/spring-modern-data-architecture/deployments/cloud/educates/lab-modern-spring-data/workshop/content/exercises/01-web-real-time-gemfire-redis.md

     }
 ```

-Use the controller to save test data into the Redis
+Use the controller to save customer favorite data in Redis

 ```execute
 curl -X 'POST' \